Biz-Group/fabric-v1/PRD.md

 - Miller column navigation (Function → Department → Process) built with **shadcn/ui** components
 - **Responsive layout** — Miller columns on desktop; stacked drill-down navigation on mobile/tablet (collapse to single-column with back navigation)
-- **Org hierarchy CRUD** — users can create, rename, and delete functions, departments, and processes directly from the Miller column UI.
+- **Org hierarchy CRUD** — contributors and admins can create, rename, move, and delete eligible functions, departments, and processes directly from the Miller column UI.
 The add (`+`) button sits in each column header.
 On desktop, rename/delete (pencil and trash icons) live on the selected item's overview header (Function/Department Overview) and the process detail breadcrumb, rather than on the column rows themselves — this keeps the narrow (220px) columns from truncating long names.
 On mobile, where rows are full-width, the rename/delete icons remain inline on each row.
+Deletion is non-cascading: functions with departments, departments with processes, and processes with conversations are blocked until child data is removed.
 - **Move / reparent** — departments can be moved to a different function, and processes can be moved to a different department (including across functions) via the edit modal, which includes a location dropdown.
 When a process or department is moved, summaries on both old and new parents are marked stale.
 If the old parent has no remaining processes with summaries, its department summary is cleared automatically
 - **Non-destructive hierarchy repair** — if orphaned departments or processes are detected in Convex, Fabric reattaches them to recovery parents instead of deleting the affected records.
 Existing process ids stay stable, so attached conversations and process flows are preserved.
 - **English only** for POC (ElevenLabs agent language set to `"en"`)
 - **User authentication** — Clerk with prebuilt sign-in/sign-up UI, Convex JWT validation, auth gates on all Convex functions, user profiles with organizational attributes (Job Title, Function, Department, Hire Date), required profile onboarding on first login, Clerk `<UserButton />` in header (Phase 5)
-- **Role-based access control** — three roles (admin, contributor, viewer) stored in Convex `users` table.
-Admin: full access + user role management + future admin dashboard.
-Contributor: CRUD hierarchy, record conversations, view summaries.
+- **Role-based access control** — three roles (admin, contributor, viewer) stored in Convex `memberships` per Clerk org.
+Admin: full org access, member/invitation management, admin conversation deletion, appearance reset, hierarchy CRUD, recording, viewing.
+Contributor: eligible hierarchy CRUD, recording, view summaries.
 Viewer: browse hierarchy and view summaries only (no CRUD, no recording).
-New users default to viewer.
 Role enforcement on both backend (server-side guards on mutations/actions) and frontend (conditional UI rendering).
-First admin bootstrapped via CLI.
-(Phase 12)
+(Phase 12/13)
 - ElevenLabs voice agent integration via `@elevenlabs/react` SDK with dynamic context injection
 - Direct **Voice Record** mode for live browser recordings and **Audio File Upload** mode for pre-existing audio files (Zoom exports, voice memos, etc.), both using ElevenLabs Scribe diarized transcription and a speaker-labeling review before analysis.
 Voice Record and Upload share the same Convex Storage + Scribe pipeline; the only difference is the byte source.
 Upload validates `audio/*` MIME type with a 100 MB client-side cap.
 - Recording UI using **ElevenLabs UI** components (Orb, Conversation, Message, Waveform, Voice Button)
 - **Combined contributor name + consent step** — the recording modal opens to a single step that auto-fills the contributor's name from the authenticated user profile and surfaces the recording notice + content guidelines inline.
 The primary action button doubles as both name-submit and consent-accept, requesting microphone access (Voice Record / AI Interview) or opening the file picker (Audio File Upload) on click.
 - AI interview post-call transcript and summary retrieval via ElevenLabs Conversations API (summary provided by ElevenLabs — no extra LLM call)
 - **Speaker labeling before analysis** — Voice Record and Audio File Upload pause at `needs_speaker_labels`; contributors assign names and optionally link speakers to org members before conversation summary, process summary, or process-flow extraction runs.
 - **Abandonment cleanup** — closing the modal before speaker labels are approved deletes both the Convex Storage audio object and the conversation row so half-processed inputs aren't retained.
+The server only permits the row owner or an org admin to abandon unfinished `voiceRecord` / `audioUpload` rows.
 - **Post-call loading state** — ShimmeringText "Processing your conversation..." while AI interview analysis or direct-recording transcription completes, transitioning to post-call review or speaker-labeling review
 - Process-level rolling summaries via Claude Haiku through OpenRouter, plus Voice Record / Audio File Upload conversation-level analysis after speaker labels are confirmed
 - ElevenLabs Conversation Analysis (Success Evaluation + Data Collection) configured on platform for AI interviews